 The BRC Team

-Managing Director – Boulder, CO
+Principal – Boulder, CO

 Lily Donge came from Ernst & Young having led their cleantech knowledge management.
 She has 20 years experience in sustainability, cleantech, and finance.
 She previously worked at Calvert Investments, where she led the firm’s energy, cleantech, and climate change due diligence.
 She created and managed sustainable investment processes for the Sustainability Index, Global Alternative Energy Fund, the Global Water Fund, and the first fund strategy on green bonds.
 Lily has been called on several times as an independent expert to review sustainability practices of companies.
 She has collaborated on dozens of stakeholder reviews and independent panels on corporate disclosure including sustainability disclosure guidelines for utilities.
 She serves on the Board of Alliance for Green Heat and Roberts Environmental Center.
 Prior to joining Calvert in 2001, she worked in the Institutions and Governance Program at the World Resources Institute and in investment services at Donaldson, Lufkin, & Jenrette.